aseldawy/spatialhadoop2/README.md

 =======

 Advanced users and contributors might like to compile SpatialHadoop on their own machines.
-SpatialHadoop can be compiled via [Ant](http://ant.apache.org/) and [Ivy](http://ant.apache.org/ivy/).
+SpatialHadoop can be compiled via [Maven](http://maven.apache.org/).
 First, you need to grab your own version of the source code.
 You can do this through [git](http://git-scm.com/).
-The source code resides in [github](http://github.com).
+The source code resides on [github](http://github.com).
 To clone the repository, run the following command

     git clone https://github.com/aseldawy/spatialhadoop2.git